grame-cncm/faustdoc/mkdocs/docs/manual/overview.md

-bin/           : contains the compiler and the [Faust tools](../tools) include/       : contains header files required by the Faust tools lib/           : contains the Faust libraries share/         : conatins documentation, the Faust libraries and architecture files
+bin/           : contains the compiler and the [Faust tools](../tools) include/       : contains header files required by the Faust tools lib/           : contains the Faust libraries share/         : contains documentation, the Faust libraries and architecture files
 ```

 **Note**: you can install the Faust distribution anywhere you want, provided that the `faust` command is available from your PATH (requires to update your .profile if not in a standard location).